InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 In this document, we make recommendations against some popular and commonplace tools.
 Our recommendations are all based on the same guiding principles.
 The logic behind them is simple – **avoid tools that collect your information, store it outside of your control, or leave it publicly exposed.**

+Similar reasoning applies to all the recommendations we make in this document.
+If you use it, we have probably researched its security features for this project.
+If there are tools you are not ready to give up, we encourage you to research their privacy policies and what you can do to protect your data.

+### (Do not use) Google Maps
 The most challenging is likely Google Maps, which we believe should be avoided while attending an action.
 Google Maps always tracks its users, and Google keeps this tracking data in detail, forever.
 All of this data can be [given to law enforcement](https://www.eff.org/deeplinks/2019/04/googles-sensorvault-can-tell-police-where-youve-been).